averykhoo/opensearch-deployment/README.md

 # todo

+* url is going to change, and folder name will also change -> need to edit this readme when that happens
+* before deployment to prod
-* tolerations and node selectors
+  * add tolerations and node selectors
+  * set security settings (eg. passwords/secrets)
+  * review todo items sprinkled around the values.yaml files
 * how to insert the pem files?
   * https://opensearch.org/docs/security-plugin/configuration/generate-certificates/
 * how to use envoy and opa with kibana